controlplaneio/simulator/README.md

 <pre>
-setup-dev             Initialise simulation tree with git hooks
-devtools-deps: # Install devtools dependencies devtools              Install devtools
-test-devtools: # Run all the unit tests for the devtools reset                 Clean up files left over by simulator validate-requirements  Verify all requirements are met
-previous-tag:
-release-tag:
-gpg-preflight:
-run                   Run the simulator - the build stage of the container runs all the cli tests docker-build-no-cache  Builds the launch container docker-build          Builds the launch container docker-test           Run the tests dep                   Install dependencies for other targets build                 Run golang build for the CLI program is-in-launch-container  checks you are running in the launch container test                  run all tests except goss tests test-acceptance       Run tcl acceptance tests for the CLI program test-smoke            Run expect smoke test to check happy path works end-to-end
+setup-dev             Initialise simulation tree with git hooks devtools-deps         Install devtools dependencies devtools              Install devtools test-devtools         Run all the unit tests for the devtools reset                 Clean up files left over by simulator validate-reqs         Verify all requirements are met run                   Run the simulator - the build stage of the container runs all the cli tests run-dev               Run the simulator in dev mode without a rebuild docker-build-nocache  Builds the launch container without the Docker cache docker-build          Builds the launch container docker-test           Run the tests dep                   Install dependencies for other targets static-analysis       Run golangci-lint build                 Run golang build for the CLI program is-in-launch          checks you are running in the launch container test                  run all tests except goss tests test-acceptance       Run tcl acceptance tests for the CLI program test-smoke            Run expect smoke test to check happy path works end-to-end